tnichols217/notes/AIQS 100/Thi Bui - The Best We Could Do/Birthing a Graphic Archive of Memory.md

 - The United states media has been twisting the media for several years trying to portray the aggression of the Viet Minh
 	- Usually enforces American heroism
 - Dehumanized vietnamese and cherry picks situations to show to people
-	- Only shows women when they are prostitutes or
+	- Only shows women when they are vietnamese prostitutes or american nurses
+-